 The flooding was the result of 8 to 10 inches of rain that fell over a period of 12 hours across southern West Virginia, resulting in a cataclysm that was among the deadliest in state history.

-The scenic road famously provides access to the Nuttallburg Coal Mining Complex and Town Historic District, which is managed by the National Park Service as part of the New River Gorge National River.
+The scenic road famously provides access to the Nuttallburg Coal Mining Complex and Town Historic District, which is managed by the National Park Service as part of the New River Gorge National Park and Preserve.

 Park officials had not maintained a count of hikers and sight-seers who traditionally visit the site but say they're thankful that access will soon return.